 Our main requirement was that we wanted the shelf to be free-standing – we didn’t want to drill anything into our walls, floors, or ceilings.

-I was really inspired by this bookshelf from Crate & Barrel where the shelves were floating on top of the frame, and drafted up a way to connect pipe and flange to create a similar frame.
+I was really inspired by this modern bookshelf from Crate & Barrel where the shelves were floating on top of the frame, so I went back to the drawing board and drafted up a way to connect pipe and flange to create a similar frame.

-It took two weekends of work, but we built this 8’x7′ shelf for under $450.
+It took two weekends of work, but we built this 8’x7′ industrial pipe shelf for under $450.

 *One word of caution against the design method we chose – because all of the pipes are interconnected, there will be at least one pipe in each “square” section that needed to be screwed into one end, then slightly unscrewed in order to screw in to the opposite side simultaneously.